iswad-tech/nextjsConfiguration/readme.md

 `br-(t, b, l, r, all)-(1, 2, 3, 4)` --> Use this classes to define the position and thickness of border <br>
 `br-px-rad-(5, 10, 15, 20, 25, 30, 35, 40, 45, 50)` --> Use this classes to define the border radius in px <br>
 `br-per-rad-(0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100)` --> Use this classes to define the border radius in percentage <br>
-`br-color-(primary, secondary, third, fourth, success, warning)` --> Use this classes to define the color of borders <br>
+`br-color-(primary, secondary, third, fourth, success, warning, red, blue, black, white, orange, purple, yellow, green, pink, cyan, silver)` --> Use this classes to define the color of borders <br>
 `br-style-(double, solid, dashed, double)` --> Use this classes to define the style of borders <br>
 Sample: `<div class="br-all-1 br-px-rad-10 br-color-secondary">`